HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - How do you attract people?
 Value.
 - What is the best way to deliver said value?
 Media or content.
 - What is the foundation of media or content?
 Writing.
 - What does writing mean?
 To connect the dots - which are your thoughts, ideas, and the purpose behind them - and then extract, deliver them in the best possible manner.
 To write is to think.
 To think is to evolve.
+Writing is often the process by which you realize you do not understand what you are talking about.
 - Good writing is felt instantly.
 Not only is it packed with ideas and insight, it has a certain momentum that compels you to keep reading.
 - If you can write about your interests, you can generate new opportunities, and set yourself up for future monetization of said interests.
 - Such writing attracts attention, delivers a high-value message, and encourages people to follow you and your work, eventually raise the collective well-being.